Your todo list:

 This is one of the farthest left of the routes located just around the corner and uphill (to the east) of the buttress with Huston Crack

 and Aid Crack

 at Cob Rock.
-This route climbs a slabby dihedral, then tackles an impressive, but easy 5 foot roof and finishes with perfect hands.
-No anchor, unfortunately, so you'll have to do a scary walkoff instead.
+This route climbs a slabby dihedral then tackles an impressive but easy 5 foot roof and finishes with perfect hands.
+There is no anchor, unfortunately, so you'll have to do a scary walkoff instead.

 Set of cams, heavy on #2 and #3.

 : 1 rack of cams from 0.5-3" plus a few medium-large nuts + slings.
 The top is a trad anchor that needs a cordalette or similar to toprope.
 The descent requires a scramble off that can be tricky to find.